xxradar/k8s-calico-oss-install-containerd/README.md

-# Automating a K8S install with kubeadm / containerd / calico
+# Building a K8S install with kubeadm / containerd / calico

+## Create a few nodes
+Use at least 4G of RAM / 2 cores and current version of Ubuntu.

 ## Initialise kubernetes master mode
 ```